Seila-dev/typescript-advice-generator/README.md

 # ⭐ Advice Generator App - TypeScript + React

-## 📜 Descrição do Projeto
+## 📜 Project Description
-É uma Single Page Application que permite aos usuários buscar conselhos aleatórias pela API.
-A cada clique no botão, é renderizado um conselho diferente.
-Veja qual te surpreenderá mais!
+This is a Single Page Application that allows users to search for random advice via the API.
+With each click on the button, a different piece of advice is rendered.
+See which one will surprise you the most!

-## 👨‍💻 Funções da aplicação
+## 👨‍💻 Application functions
-- Botão de clique no qual mudará a frase do conselho para uma nova
+- Click button to change the advice phrase to a new one

-## 🛠️ Ferramentas utilizadas
+## 🛠️ Tools used
-- TypeScript: Aumentar a tipagem do código e reduzir a quantidade de possíveis erros
+- TypeScript: Increase code typing and reduce the number of possible errors
-- ReactJS: Criar componentes e gerenciar o estado do app
+- ReactJS: Create components and manage app state
-- - Hooks - Gerenciamento do estado
+- Hooks - State management
-- Axios: Requisições HTTP
+- Axios: HTTP requests

-## 🌪️ Dificuldades do projeto
+## 🌪️ Project difficulties
-- TypeScript em geral: Mesmo tendo finalizado uma sessão de estudos sobre typeScript, confesso que é complicado entender todas as funcionalidades de elementos como "interface" e Tipagens de funções assíncronas.
-Mas, nada no qual não seja possível aprender.
-Me sinto feliz por ter conseguido entender maior parte desses conceitos nesse simples projeto.
+- TypeScript in general: Even though I've just finished a study session on typeScript, I confess that it's complicated to understand all the functionalities of elements such as “interface” and asynchronous function typing.
+But it's nothing that can't be learned.
+I'm happy to have managed to understand most of these concepts in this simple project.

-## 💭 Possíveis atualizações futuras
+## 💭 Possible future updates
-- Finalizar o readMe corretamente ✅
+- Finish the readMe correctly ✅
-- Adicionar botão de mudar a cor de fundo com Context API
+- Add button to change background color with Context API

-## 🚀 Como rodar o projeto
+## 🚀 How to run the project
-Siga os passos abaixo para executar o projeto na sua máquina:

-### Pré requisitos
-- <strong><i>Node.js</i></strong>: Certifique-se de ter a versão LTS ou superior instalada.
+Follow the steps below to run the project on your machine:

+- <strong><i>Node.js</i></strong>: Make sure you have the LTS version or higher installed.
-- <strong><i>Git</i></strong>: Para clonar o repositório.
+- <strong><i>Git</i></strong>: To clone the repository.
-1. Abra o git, e execute os seguintes comandos
+1. Open git, and run the following commands
 2. git clone https://github.com/Seila-dev/typescript-advice-generator
 3. npm install
-4. npm run dev
-5. Clique para abrir o servidor local no navegador